taqnikin/smart-office-assistant/TASK_BREAKDOWN.md

 - ✅ **Error Analytics dashboard** for admin monitoring and insights
 - ✅ **Database schema for error logs** with comprehensive tracking and RLS policies
 - ✅ **Comprehensive error logging service** with local storage and remote sync
+- ✅ **Security audit and implementation** with comprehensive vulnerability assessment
+- ✅ **Input validation and sanitization** with XSS/SQL injection protection
+- ✅ **Secure storage service** with encrypted session management
+- ✅ **Security middleware** with rate limiting and threat detection
+- ✅ **User management system** with complete CRUD operations for admin dashboard
+- ✅ **UserManagement component** with search, filtering, and bulk operations
+- ✅ **UserForm component** for creating and editing users with validation
+- ✅ **Enhanced admin API** with comprehensive user management functions

 ### Known Technical Debt
 1. **Missing package.json dependencies** - Many imported libraries not listed in package.json